-The most active pediatric lung transplant program in the world
+The most experienced pediatric lung transplant program in the world.

 In 1994, lung transplants were performed for the first time for an unusual genetic disease called pulmonary surfactant protein B (SPB) deficiency.
 Infants with this condition usually die within days or weeks of birth due to severe respiratory distress.
 Lung transplantation is now providing a chance at life for these infants while genetic researchers attempt to develop gene therapy for families who carry the defective gene.

 For more information on pediatric lung transplants, please call St. Louis Children's Hospital's lung transplant department at 314.454.3636 or 877.578.4449 or email us.

 We offer world-class care to children thanks in part to generous gifts from hundreds of people who have joined us as Guardians of Childhood.
 This philanthropic support enabled us to fulfill our mission to do what's right for kids.
 Join us in making health care better for all children.